juandesi/mqtt-connector/index.md

 - [ ] Proxy
 - [ ] Enhanced Authentication support (MQTT 5 only)

+Coming soon
+{: .label .label-yellow }

-NOTE: unmarked features are about to be implemented in the short term.
+#### Unmarked features are going to be implemented in the short term.